Home » FAQ

 That depends on your dog, the situation, and/or your veterinarian’s recommendation.
 We may offer advice after assessing your dog, but we will never dictate to you how many sessions your dog will need.
 The decision is yours alone.

-Can I swim with my dog?
+• Can I swim with my dog?

 Unfortunately, no. In canine aqua therapy, Florida law, the Health Department, and our liability insurance prohibits anyone other than staff from being in the pool.
 However, you can be poolside to watch your dog swim.
 We encourage you to be poolside, to cheer your dog on, and help maximize his or her pool experience.

-What is the water temperature in your pool?
+• What is the water temperature?

-Typically we maintain a temperature range of 80-92 degrees.
+During our swim season we maintain a temperature range of 80-92 degrees.